jup-ag/space-station/guides/100-spot/300-recurring/100-how-to-create-recurring-order.md

 ---
-sidebar_label: How to create a DCA order
+sidebar_label: How to create a Recurring Order
-title: How to create a DCA order
+title: How to create a Recurring Order
-description: Guide to set up your first DCA with Jupiter
+description: Guide to set up your first Recurring Order with Jupiter
 ---

 <head>
-    <title>Create DCA Orders</title>
+    <title>Create Recurring Orders</title>
     <meta name="twitter:card" content="summary" />
 </head>

-Setting up a Dollar-Cost Averaging (DCA) plan on Jupiter is quick, simple, and designed to help you build your portfolio without the anxiety of timing the market.
+Setting up a Recurring Order on Jupiter is quick, simple, and designed to help you build your portfolio without the anxiety of timing the market.
 Let’s dive into the steps to get started.

 ---